Basketball is more than a sport; it is a religion in America. The NBA is one of the most followed sports in America and around the world.

 $80,049,764

-"Finding Forrester" is a touching story that beautifully explores the power of friendship and mentorship.
-Directed by Gus Van Sant, the film features Sean Connery as William Forrester, a reclusive writer inspired in part by J.D.
+"Finding Forrester" is a heartwarming drama that examines the transformative roles of friendship and mentorship.
+Directed by Gus Van Sant, the film stars Sean Connery as William Forrester, a reclusive literary legend loosely inspired by J.D.
 Salinger.

 ComedySport